SparkWorksnet/sparkworksrest/docs/DataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **publish_data**
-> ListOfParticipatorySensingDataAPIModel publish_data(publish_data_list_dto=publish_data_list_dto)
+> PublishDataListDTOAPIModel publish_data(publish_data_list_dto=publish_data_list_dto)

-Publish data to Resources
+Publish data to a single or multiple Resources

-A Spark Works Accounts authenticated common user is able to publish data to all of the platform Resources info that has permissions on.
-An administrator is able to publish data to all of the platform Resources
+Publish data to a single or multiple Resources.
+Send data for processing for one or more Resources that you have permission to update.

 ### Example
 ```python